1c7/rails_2019-2-20_elk/README.md

 to output some log.
 and watch it in Kibana

-## Thanks
+## Huge Thanks to
 https://github.com/hugodias/rails-elk-stack
-This example Rails app is base on this.
+This example Rails app is base on this repo.